rifazn/dark-toggle/README.md

 Just run `dark-toggle` or use an app launcher to search and run `Dark Toggle`.
 See screenshot above.

 The script _just works_ for themes whose names use the simple `-light` and `-dark` suffixes.
-The following themes are examples of such theme names and are guartanteed to work:
+The following themes are examples of such theme names and are guaranteed to work:

 	Arc ↔ Arc-Dark
 	Adwaita ↔ Adwaita-dark